oracle/opengrok/README.txt

 avoid this increase the ulimit value to a higher number.

-It is noted that the hard and soft limit for open files of 10240 works for mid sized repositores and so the recommendation is to start with 10240.
+It is noted that the hard and soft limit for open files of 10240 works for mid sized repositories and so the recommendation is to start with 10240.

 If you get a similar error, but for threads:
 "java.lang.OutOfMemoryError: unable to create new native thread "